Stretch marks are not

 The severity of stretch marks that you have and their colour is dependent on a number of factors including your genetic makeup, the amount of stress on your skin, your age and your cortisol levels.
 Cortisol, (stress hormone) has the tendency to weaken the elastic fibers within the skin and contributes to stretch mark formation.

 There is no proven method of preventing stretch marks but we do know that limiting rapid weight loss and gain will disallow these lesions from showing up

-For patients who are experiencing hormone changes like adolescents, or pregnant women I do recommend using a topical moisturizer a few times daily directly in the areas that will experience stretching or volume loss.
-Moisturizers help because they seal moisture in place underneath the skin and this moisture causes the skin to be better hydrated and more elastic.
-Try products that contain cocoa better, Shea butter or coconut oils for the best results.
+For patients who are experiencing hormone changes like adolescents, or pregnant women, I do recommend using a topical moisturizer a few times daily, directly in the areas that will experience stretching or volume loss.
+Moisturizers help as an approach to prevent stretch marks because they seal moisture in place underneath the skin and this moisture causes the skin to be better hydrated and more elastic.
+Try products that contain cocoa butter, Shea butter or coconut oils for the best results.

 Professional Treatment for Stretch Marks/